mcjazzyfunky/js-widgets/README.md

 # jsWidgets

 Disclaimer: This is just an initial draft of README.
-A lot is missing yet....
+A lot is missing ....

 ### Examples